Are All Spiders Bad

 • Spiders are found on every continent except Antarctica.

 • Scientists estimate that for every acre of land, there are 3 million spiders.
-It has also been said, regardless of where you stand, you are never more than 10 feet away from a spider.
+And it has also been said, regardless of where you stand, you are never more than 10 feet away from a spider.

 • Spiders consume more insects than birds and bats combined.